SmartgridReady/SGrSpecifications/doc/SGrAttr4GenericType.md

 - Stability Fallback
   - document!
 - Timing attributes
-  - maxLatencyTime unit should be float (for consistency, and sub-second latency should be supported)
     - currently neither RestAPI nor Modbus support these attributes.
 Correct?
 - Smooth Transition
   - maxReceiveTime - can we remove this?
 Otherwise show in figure
   - Does the device support this functionality? who absorbes the randomness?